kmar/lethe/docs/index.md

 <a id="limitations"></a>
 #### limitations

-* no support for big endian machines
+* no support for big endian machines (actually I attempted to fix this some time ago)
 	* this is something that's bothering me; it should be possible but I couldn't find a fast enough PPC emulator. the closest I got was qemu with some ancient debian distro (but without C++11 support, a no-go unfortunately).
 * bool type larger than a single byte (this is also a dumb limitation, but necessary for consistent binding)
 * C++ char type must be 1 byte long